PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 **Do**

 * Use multi-threading for command buffer recording if possible.
-* Prefer using secondary command buffers over submitting multiple command buffers at once.
+* Prefer using secondary command buffers over submitting multiple primary command buffers to the queue at once.

 **Avoid**